mbr/crypto-for-nerds/index.rst

 A reasonably random RNG on the Pi
 ---------------------------------

-The LRNG (Linux random number generator) isn't perfect [1]_, nor is the hardware random number generator supplied by Broadcom, as there aren't enough technical specifications published.
+The LRNG (Linux random number generator) isn't perfect (see [1]_ and the newer [5]_), nor is the hardware random number generator supplied by Broadcom, as there aren't enough technical specifications published.
 The best no-effort bet currently available seems to be using a combination of both and hoping that at least one lives up to its security promises [2]_.

 rng-tools includes the rngd_, which is sparse on documentation.
 It will add entropy to the kernel's own entropy pool, 512 bits every 60 seconds with the